-NCQA’s Health Insurance Plan Ratings 2019–2020 lists private (commercial), Medicare and Medicaid health insurance plans based on their combined HEDIS®, CAHPS® and NCQA Accreditation standards scores.
-The NCQA Accreditation status used is as of June 30, 2019.
+NCQA’s Health Insurance Plan Ratings 2019–2020 list private (commercial), Medicare and Medicaid health insurance plans based on their combined HEDIS®, CAHPS® and NCQA Accreditation standards scores.
+Accreditation status is as of June 30, 2019.

-The 2019–2020 ratings online (and only) publication date is September 20, 2019—in time for consumers to use this valuable information when they choose health plans during year-end open enrollment.
+The 2019–2020 ratings are published online on September 20, in time for consumers to use this valuable information during open enrollment.

 Resources for Health Plans